 Texas Divorce Law Is Complicated – Consult with an Experienced Houston Divorce Attorney Today

-At the Rudisel Law Firm, P.C., our dedicated attorneys focus exclusively on divorce and family law, which allows us to offer you the experienced guidance you need to help navigate the always-complicated path toward divorce.
+At The Rudisel Law Firm, P.C., our dedicated attorneys focus exclusively on divorce and family law, which allows us to offer you the experienced guidance you need to help navigate the always-complicated path toward divorce.
 Your future is far too important to leave to chance.
 Going through a divorce is difficult, but we care about you and your claim, and we’re here to help.
-For a free initial consultation, please fill out an online evaluation using the “Contact Us” link in the menu or call us at 713-781-7775 today.
+For a free initial consultation, please contact us by filling out an online evaluation or call us at 713-781-7775 today.